 The exhaust valve consists of the valve housing and the valve spindle.
 The valve housing is made of cast iron and is arranged for water cooling.
-The housing is provided with a water cooled bottom piece of steel with a flame-hardened seat of the W-seat design.
-The exhaust valve spindle is a Dura Spindle or made of Nimonic.
+The housing is provided with a water cooled bottom piece of steel with a flame hardened seat.
+The exhaust valve spindle is made of Nimonic.
 The housing is provided with a spindle guide.

 The exhaust valve is tightened to the cylinder cover with studs and nuts.
-It is opened hydraulically and closed by means of air pressure.
-The hydraulic system consists of a piston actuator placed on the roller guide housing, a high-pressure pipe, and a working cylinder on the exhaust valve.
-The piston actuator is activated by a cam on the camshaft.
+The exhaust valve is opened hydraulically by the electronic valve activation system and is closed by means of air pressure.

+The operation of the exhaust valve is controlled by the proportional valve which also activates the fuel injection.